catalyst-fp7/documents/interoperability/interoperability.md

 Analytics components
 : The analytic components will extract data from the various databases and supply analytic results to the Catalyst platforms, possibly through visual components.

+Voting components
+: Voting is another good candidate for reusable components: We can define votes in a platform independant fashion.
+Each voting component would define voting values, store them in their own databases, and provide appropriate aggregates.

+Server platforms
+: This term will be used to refer collectively to the server components of the catalyst integration platforms, including the IBIS database, and the Post database server.

+Client platforms
+: This term will be used to refer collectively to components that are used by the server platforms to provide services, but generally expect to use data from the server platforms as input.
+This includes the analytics and visualization components.
+The voting component is also included here, though its status is less clear-cut.

-Analytics take several forms, but all take data from the Data Model defined later, and return either:
+A note on analytics: analytics take several forms, but all take data from the Data Model defined later, and return either:

-Pull:
+1. Pull:
     1. Structured data for futher computation, transformation or visualisation.
     2. Visualisations (possibly interactive) or reports directly usable by a human

-Push:
+2. Push:
     1. Attention mediation signals to be processed by some deliberation environment (format to be defined).

-Voting components
-: Voting is another good candidate for reusable components: We can define votes in a platform independant fashion.
-Each voting component would define voting values, store them in their own databases, and provide appropriate aggregates.

 # Expected interoperability mechanisms